Finding the Best Places to Retire Since 2006!

 Recommended as a Retirement Spot?
 Yes | Is Arizona Tax-Friendly at Retirement?
 Yes

 Great water recreation, sunny skies, dry air, beautiful winters and a pretty natural landscape are reasons to consider Lake Havasu City for retirement.
+The possibility of future water restrictions is, though, something to keep in mind.

 The Grand Canyon State was originally part of New Mexico.
 After the land was ceded to the U.S. in 1848, it became a separate territory.
 It did not enter the union until February 14, 1912.
 Copper was discovered in the area in 1848, and metals mining continues to be an important part of the economy.
 Cattle and tourism are two of the states other vital industries.